group-08/client/README.md

 Welcome to Team 08's Brändi Dog around the World application.

-The project's aim was to implement a web application based on the popular board game *Brändi dog* but with a twist.
+The project's aim was to implement a web application based on the popular board game *Brändi dog* but with a online only twist.

 ## Technologies